Vaccine quest for some Minnesotans ends in small towns

 But, she added, "we're finding our groove now," noting the pace of vaccinations likely won't ease for months before picking up again in the fall if school-aged children can be vaccinated before returning to class.

-Eventually, the race to vaccinate will taper.
-Until then, Pfingsten and Schmidt revel amid the joy people feel in sitting down for a shot.
+Eventually, the race to vaccinate will subside.
+Until then, Pfingsten and Schmidt revel in the joy people feel in sitting down for a shot.

 "People just want to get back to the things they enjoy doing," Schmidt said.
 "And that makes everyone happy."